Kabootar3000/Ayna-ml-assignment/README.md

 - 🔄 Wandb project link (to be shared after training)

 **Note:**
-This implementation focuses on a clean, well-documented solution that demonstrates understanding of conditional image generation, UNet architecture, and proper ML practices including experiment tracking and# Ayna-ml-assignment
+This implementation focuses on a clean, well-documented solution that demonstrates understanding of conditional image generation, UNet architecture, and proper ML practices including experiment tracking.